-The non-SmartWay performance metrics were calculated by taking a standard performance range delta (max - min) for each range within each SmartWay Category and using the delta to calculate a non-SmartWay carrier midpoint for each Category.
-This midpoint is the midpoint for Range 5 plus the standard range delta.
-For example, if the Range 5 midpoint was 10.5 and the Category's standard delta was 1, then the non-SmartWay midpoint is calculated to be 11.5.
-Table 3 summarizes the 2021 data year performance metrics for non-SmartWay Truck Carriers.
+The non-SmartWay performance metrics were calculated by taking the performance range delta (max - min) for the highest bin within each SmartWay Category and using the delta to calculate a non-SmartWay carrier midpoint for that Category.
+For truck carriers the midpoint for non-SmartWay carriers is the midpoint for

+Range 5 plus the Bin 5 range delta.
+For example, if the Range 5 midpoint was 10.5 and the range delta was 1.0, then the non-SmartWay midpoint is calculated to be 11.5.3 Table 3 summarizes the 2022 data year performance metrics for non-SmartWay Truck Carriers.